 Certificates prepare students for employment or career advancement.
 Certificates are developed through advisory committees consisting of industry leaders, employers, and SRJC faculty ensuring that students are learning the skills needed by the respective industry.
-There are three types of certificates recognized by the College: Certificates of Achievement, Skills Certificates, and Certificates of Completion (non-credit).
+There are four types of certificates recognized by the College: Certificates of Achievement, Skills Certificates, Certificates of Completion (non-credit) and Certificates of Competency (non-credit).

 Have a certificate and want to get a degree?

 Degrees are often available for many occupational fields that also have a Certificate of Achievement.
 Students in occupational programs are strongly encouraged to obtain an Associate Degree.
 This can be done by selecting a major related to the certificate program, or by pursuing a more general major, such as Humanities, Natural Sciences, or Social and Behavioral Sciences.
 To be awarded an Associate Degree, a student must complete the requirements of the major, as well as other degree requirements.

 A student who has completed a certificate program may be awarded the Associate Degree in a later semester providing all major and degree requirements are met.